powerreviews/redshift-jdbc-caching-driver/README.md

 * Correctly support `setDate`, `setTime` and `setTimestamp` methods with `Calendar` parameter in `PreparedStatement`.
 At the moment the provided `Date`/`Time`/`Timestamp` is used directly to compute the result set cache key instead of using the `Calendar` to compute the correct value.
-* Add property to set expiration of cached result sets
 * Add ability to specify keys maximum size
 <a id="additionalResources"></a>
 #### Additional Resources